s5-dev/S5/README.md

 ### Registry

 The registry is a decentralized key-value store with realtime subscriptions.
-Keys consist of a public ed25519 key and a 32-byte arbitrary datakey.
+Keys are public ed25519 keys.
-The values have a revision number and are limited to 48 bytes in size.
+The values have a revision number and are limited to 48 bytes of data.
-All writes to an entry must be signed by the public key that's part of the key.
+All writes to an entry must be signed by the public key.

 ### Resolver CIDs

 Resolver cids are just registry entries encoded as a CID.
-Registry entries used in resolver CIDs must have an empty datakey of just zeros.
 They reference another CID and are for example used for dynamically updating websites.

 ## Comparison to IPFS